-All service lines are connected internally to the gun's inner body and exit the rear of the handle.
-The unique feature of these curved water cooled welding guns is that the nozzle assembly water chamber and inner body water chamber are serially connected to each other with sliding removable connectors making it a relatively simple matter to detach the nozzle assembly.
-Thus the need for gaskets or o-rings in the water passage system is completely eliminated.
+A unique feature of this Water-Cooled Machine Barrel is that the nozzle assembly water chamber and inner body water chamber are serially connected to each other with removable connectors making it a relatively simple matter to detach the nozzle assembly, thus completely eliminating the need for gaskets or o-rings in the water passage system.

-For further information or help with D/F Machine Specialties products, please visit our web site at www.dfmachinespecialties.com, or consult the factory at 1-507-625-6200.
+For further information or help with D/F Machine Specialties® products, please visit our web site at www.dfmachinespecialties.com, or consult the factory at 1-507-625-6200.